Alexkazmirchuk1/Tennis-Data-Analysis-Research/README.md

 # Dynamic Tennis Prediction Model

 ## Overview
-#### This project simulates a tennis match from start to end and assess at which points we can confidently forecast the result.
+#### This project models tennis matches from start to end, point by point, and assess at the end of each set we can confidently forecast the end result.
 We use data from the 2021 and 2023 Wimbledon Tournaments to train and evaluate our model.

 ---
 ![preview](visual.png)